apache/cloudstack-documentation/source/adminguide/accounts.rst

 subdomains.
 For example, a service provider with several resellers could create a domain for each reseller.

-For each account created, the Cloud installation creates three different types of user accounts: root administrator, domain administrator, and user.
+For each domain created, the Cloud installation creates three different types of user accounts: root administrator, domain administrator, and user.